newmo-oss/graphql-fake-server/README.md

 `@newmo/graphql-fake-server` depended on `operationName` of GraphQL requests.
 The fake server manages the fakes using the `sequence-id` header and `operationName` value combination as keys.

-As a result, the request body should includes `operationName` value.
+As a result, the graphql request body should includes `operationName` value.

 ```js
 const sequenceId = crypto.randomUUID();